-Shareholders are informed of general meetings through announcements released on the SGXNet and notices contained in the annual reports or circulars released on the SGXNet.
+Shareholders are informed of general meetings through announcements released on the SGXNet and notices contained in the annual reports or circulars sent to all shareholders.
 The rules, including the voting procedures, will be clearly explained by the scrutineers at such general meetings.
 All shareholders are entitled to attend the general meetings and are provided the opportunity to participate in the general meetings.
-In view of the COVID-19 situation, the Company will be putting in place alternative measures and arrangements for its forthcoming AGM.
-Shareholders are advised to refer to the Company's announcement on SGXNet on the notice of AGM.
+Shareholders are advised to refer to the Company's announcement on SGXNet on the notice of AGM which will be released in due course.